Getting A Second Opinion

 What will the appointment be like?

-Take notes during all of your appointments or bring a friend or family member to be an extra set of ears, if possible.
-This way, you can confirm results from another doctor, ask about your proposed treatment plans, and get all of your questions answered.
-You can also compare treatment plans, or bring any discrepancies or new questions back to your original doctor if needed.
-The more heads you can put together when it comes to your care, the greater the chance you will find the best treatment plan for you.
+Take notes during all of your appointments, or bring a friend or family member to be an extra set of ears.
+This way, you can confirm results from another doctor.
+Taking notes helps to get all of your questions answered.
+You can also compare treatment plans or bring any discrepancies or new questions back to your original doctor.
+The more heads you can put together, the greater the chance you will find the best treatment plan for you.

 Remember that no questions are off-limits!
 Your doctors want the best care for you, no matter where you get it.
 Make sure you check with your insurance provider to make sure a second opinion visit is covered.
 Many insurance companies even require a second opinion before they will cover treatments.1

 Are you interested in news and updates about prostate cancer treatments?